-Reported profit after tax for the period was \$6.37m an increase of \$3.15m (97.9%) from the previous year.
+Reported profit after tax for the period was 9.32m an increase of 2.95m (46.4%) from the previous year.

-Full year revenue of the Group increased from \$17.58m to \$27.58m, an increase of 56.9%.
+Full year revenue of the Group increased from \$27.58m to \$31.62m, an increase of 14.7%.

-The key drivers of the profit increase was the significant increase in the performance of the North American operations which was supplemented by a capital sale in Europe and a modest increase in Australian sales.
+The key drivers of the profit increase was the significant increase in the performance of the North American and Australian operations.

-As the Group's costs are relatively fixed, an increase in sales has a positive impact on profitability.
+As the Group's costs are relatively fixed, an increase in sales has a significant impact on profitability.